felipeDS91/startWithNodeJs/README.md

 - "yarn add express" to add express package

 #### Sucrase and Nodemon
-- "yarn add sucrase nodemon -D" to add sucrase (sucrase: to use new features of javascript; nodemon: to auto reload our code when we change it)
+- "yarn add sucrase nodemon -D" to add sucrase (just in dev environment)
+sucrase: to use new features of javascript;
+nodemon: to auto reload our code when we change it;

 - add these new lines to "package.json" to run after the server with command "yarn dev" and "yarn dev:debug":
 ```javascript